jjvanzon/Circular-Language-Spec/constructs-drafts/aspects.md

 Aspects,
 2008-09-20

 Do not mix the term aspect and the term aspect.
 System aspects are more basic than aspects.
-Aspects in the new computer language are like aspects in Aspect Oriented Programming, but I use the term aspect.
+Aspects in Encircle are like aspects in Aspect Oriented Programming, but I use the term aspect.
 The term aspect is too much the idea of part-of-something, inseparable.
 The term aspect is more like something separate, that you can sell separately, that can be applied to anything.

 JJ